BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Beauti-Beast/supermax_long/supermax_long_trees/long_MCC_tree/README.md

+Long MCC Tree Overview:

-MCC_tree contains the file created by plugging tree into the TreeAnnotator at Mean Height.
+- Contains the file created by plugging long_tree into the TreeAnnotator at Mean Height.

-The pictures generated are also shown.
+- Generated picture included.